NinePTH/GO_MVC-S/README.md

-# For now, I only implement the SELECT method in this app, no other method yet.
+# For now, I only implement a SELECT and INSERT method in this app, no other method yet.

 ### Tech Stack
 - Golang